 Common skin types include normal, oily, dry or sensitive.
 Of course, in reality your skin is more complex than this and people often have a combination of types.
-It is important to have a consultation with Vancouver plastic surgeon Dr. Robin Evans or our aesthetic nurse to be properly assessed.
+It is important to have a consultation with plastic surgeon or aesthetic nurse to be properly assessed.

 How and Why Does Your Skin Age?

 There are two different types of aging in your skin: intrinsic and extrinsic.
 Intrinsic aging is from your genes.
 It is programmed into you.
 Extrinsic aging is from how you live and take care of your skin.
 The most important cause of extrinsic skin aging is Ultraviolet (UV).
 Other causes include smoking, stress, microorganisms, and air pollution.
 Extrinsic aging is preventable to some degree.
 Intrinsic and extrinsic skin aging occurs at the same time.

 One of the main ways intrinsic and extrinsic aging occurs is through something called “oxidative stress”.
 Oxidative stress happens when there is a buildup of something called “free radicals”.
 The problem with free radicals is that they can be toxic to your cells.
 They damage your DNA and other cellular structures which causes visible aging to occur.
 Our body does have a way to defend against these free radicals, but UV light stops our body’s natural defenses against free radicals.

 Antioxidants, such as vitamin C, can be used topically to help reduce free radicals and therefore slow the aging process.